QubesOS/qubes-doc/developer/general/gsod.md

 #### Additional information
 Qubes OS regularly participates in the Google Summer of Code and Google Season of Docs.
 This is our third time in a row participating in Google Season of Docs.
 Our mentorships for GSoD 2019 and 2020 were successes and both projects were completed within the times allotted.
 The past Google Season of Docs projects have given us experience in working with technical writers, and has helped us to understand the benefits of technical writers can to our project

-You can view the project we had in 2019 in the [2019 GSoD archive](https://developers.google.com/season-of-docs/docs/2019/participants/project-qubes) and the [2019 writer’s report](https://refre.ch/report-qubesos/).
-You can also view the project we had in 2020 in the [2020 GSoD archive](https://developers.google.com/season-of-docs/docs/2020/participants/project-qubesos-c1e0) and the [2020 writer’s report](https://gist.github.com/PROTechThor/bfe9b8b28295d88c438b6f6c754ae733).

 ## Past Projects